hynesconnor/us-airport-data/README.md

 and construct line segments that tell you how far the two points are from one another.
 This is ideal for measuring distances between airpots.

-Airport data for this project is sourced from Mike Bostock (https://bost.ocks.org/mike/).
+Airport data for this project is sourced from Mike Bostock.
+[Data is avaliable here.](https://bost.ocks.org/mike/)